 We make our way to the unique treehouse camp after exploring game-rich Tshukudu Reserve.

-We head back to the intimate treehouse camp in Greater Kruger for our final dinner together.
+After our last day of game viewing drives in the African bush, we head back to the intimate treehouse camp in Greater Kruger for our final dinner together.

 Up early on the last day of our Wildlife Camping Safari in South Africa, we make our way into the bush on foot (weather permitting).
 This guided nature walk gives you the opportunity to get up close to the flora and fauna of the reserve, finding out more about the insects, plants, small animals and birds of the micro-ecosystem.